prontolabs/pronto/README.md

 ## Usage

-Pronto runs the checks on a diff between the current HEAD and the provided commit-ish (default is master).
+Pronto runs the checks on a diff between the current HEAD and the provided commit-ish (default is main).

 ### Local Changes